 - Small sample sizes

-Researchers used a mixed-methods design to collect and synthesize data (qualitative and quantitative) from five major sources: (1) a survivor services dataset from a prostitution first-offender diversion program, (2) a survivor services dataset from surveys conducted by eight service providers, (3) law enforcement incident reporting (combined police arrest records and sheriff booking datasets), (4) school focus groups, and (5) in-depth interviews with individuals involved in or knowledgeable about sex trafficking.
+Researchers used a mixed-methods design to collect and synthesize data (qualitative and quantitative) from five major sources: (1) a survivor services dataset from a diversion program for individuals committing a first prostitution offense, (2) a survivor services dataset from surveys conducted by eight service providers, (3) law enforcement incident reporting (combined police arrest records and sheriff booking datasets), (4) school focus groups, and (5) in-depth interviews with individuals involved in or knowledgeable about sex trafficking.
 From these five datasets, the authors report quantitative and qualitative findings that shed light on the scale and complex challenges associated with commercial sexual exploitation of people, commercial sexual exploitation of children, and commercial sexual activity broadly defined.
 Researchers gathered and analyzed data from 1,205 individuals, making it one of the largest, most comprehensive human trafficking case studies in the United States to date.

 About this Article